Fire safety at home

 Fax: 020 7587 2959

-- The Government’s draft Fire Safety Bill and draft Building Safety Bill intend to make sure that residents of high-rise buildings feel safer in their homes by significantly reducing fire risks.
-The Bills are a response to the Grenfell Tower tragedy to stop such an event from ever happening again.
+Both the Fire Safety Act and the Building Safety Bill intend to make sure that residents of high-rise buildings feel safer in their homes by significantly reducing fire risks.
+They are a response to the Grenfell Tower tragedy – to stop such an event from ever happening again and minimising fire risks to make sure that high-rise buildings are managed properly.

 - No. This ban applies only to new buildings.